Go to the Prior Tip

 Assuming an EUF shape, these lottery parameters (F and NW), and Tim’s answer, we can easily solve for r using Microsoft® Excel®’s Goal Seek tool.

 Tim’s answer was “1/7” of his NW.
-We set up Excel to find r that makes CE = $0, and we find that Tim’s imputed r = .206 x NW.
+We set up Excel to find r that makes CE = $0, and we find that Tim’s answer imputes an r = .206 x NW.

-I recently presented a similar question to a reasonably wealthy friend.
+I presented a similar question to another friend, wealthy by most standards.
 “How much, as a fraction of your net worth, would you willing to risk on a 50:50 gamble with a $1 billion win payoff.
 He responded:

 When the win value is much greater than r, then U(win value) ≈ r.
 Then, we can solve for r given NW and F. The formula works out to: